 \subsection{Numerical Results for Other Distributions and Payoffs}

-In this subsection, we want to illustrate the robustness of \Cref{thm:lower-bias normal under tradeoff}.
-Specifically, in the proof of \Cref{thm:lower-bias normal under tradeoff}, there are two assumptions which enable a clean closed form for ex post utility, and thus, simplify our argument: (a) the shape (i.e., density function) of normal distribution; (b) the utility function $u_i(a_1, a_2) = (1 - a_i^2)\cdot {\bf 1}\{a_i < a_j\}$ with assumption $\mu^2 + \sigma^2 = 1$ which makes the term with CDF $\Phi(\cdot)$ cancel out.
-We mathematically write the closed form of the utility on variants of distributions and utility function, and use MATLAB to numerically evaluate its value.
-The following numerical calculation results suggest that our result holds generally in many cases beyond our theoretical assumptions (a), (b).
+In this section we illustrate the robustness of \Cref{thm:lower-bias normal under tradeoff}.
+Specifically, in the proof of \Cref{thm:lower-bias normal under tradeoff}, there are three assumptions that enable a clean closed form for ex post utility, and thus simplify our argument: (a) the the error distributions are normal; (b) the utility function is $u_i(a_i, a_j) = (1 - a_i^2)\cdot {\bf 1}\{a_i < a_j\}$; and (c) $\mu^2 + \sigma^2 = {\bf 1}$.
+The fact that both the benefit from winning and the total error are 1 simplifies the proof of \Cref{thm:lower-bias normal under tradeoff}.

+In this section we vary the distributions, utility function, and tradeoff, and numerically evaluate the players' utilities.
+The subsequent calculations suggest that our insight on the preference of variance over bias holds generally in many cases beyond our theoretical assumptions (a), (b) and (c).

-\paragraph{Other Distributions} We numerically calculate the ex post utility curves (against arbitrary realization from the opponent player) and expected utility curves (against arbitrary strategies of the opponent) on various distributions.
-As shown in \Cref{thm:lower-bias normal under tradeoff}, with normal distribution, the ex post utility curve is always non-increasing for all opponents' realizations.
-Based on numerically evaluations with \emph{Laplace} distribution, its ex post utility curve is also non-increasing for all opponents' realizations.
-See \Cref{fig:ex post utility}, where we plot the ex post utility curves $u_i(\mu_i, a_j)$ holding realization $a_j$ fixed for normal distribution, and Laplace distribution.
-The $x$-axis of each figure is player $i$'s $\mu_i$, and the $y$-axis is the ex post utility $u_i(\sqrt{1-\mu_i^2}Z+\mu_i, a_j)$.
-Another interesting observation through this numerical result is that with normal distributions, the ex post utility is almost flat for $\mu_i \leq 0.5$, i.e., while $\mu_i=0$ is a dominant strategy, picking any $\mu_i \in [0,0.5]$ is a ``pretty good'' strategy.
+\paragraph{Other distributions.} We first numerically calculate the ex post utility curves against arbitrary realizations from the opponent player, as well as the expected utility curves against arbitrary strategies of the opponent, on various distributions.
+As shown in \Cref{thm:lower-bias normal under tradeoff}, with the normal distribution, the ex post utility curve is always decreasing, for all opponents' realizations.
+Numerical evaluations with the \emph{Laplace} distribution indicate that its ex post utility curve is also decreasing for all opponents' realizations; see \Cref{fig:ex post utility}, where we plot the ex post utility curves $u_i(\mu_i, a_j)$ holding realization $a_j$ fixed for both normal and Laplace distributions.
+The $x$-axis of each figure is player $i$'s bias $\mu_i$, and the $y$-axis is the ex post utility $u_i(\sqrt{1-\mu_i^2}Z+\mu_i, a_j)$.
+Another interesting observation from this numerical result is that with normal distributions, the ex post utility is almost flat for $\mu_i \leq 0.5$---i.e., while $\mu_i=0$ is a dominant strategy, picking any $\mu_i \in [0,0.5]$ is a ``pretty good'' strategy.

-For \emph{logistic} distribution, the ex post utility curve is no longer non-increasing; however, the expected utility curve is non-increasing against arbitrary strategies of the opponent, i.e., picking the no-bias distribution $X_i = Z$ is the unique pure Nash equilibrium.
+For the \emph{logistic} distribution, the ex post utility curve is no longer decreasing; however, the expected utility curve is decreasing against arbitrary strategies of the opponent.
+Thus, the no-bias distribution $X_i = Z$ is a dominant (although not ex post dominant) strategy.